Cost of Planting a Tree

 Supply Costs

-When calculating the cost of planting a tree, you will need to consider supply costs in addition to labour costs.
-The tree itself is usually the largest expense among supplies.
-However, there are additional supplies you will need for a successful tree-planting job.
+When working out the cost of planting a tree, you also need to factor in the cost of supplies and materials alongside labour.
+The tree itself is usually the biggest expense, but there are a few other materials needed for a successful planting job.

 trees with guards

-Below is a list of the typical supply costs that you may need to consider when planting a tree:
+Below are the typical supply costs to consider when planting a tree:

-The price of the tree may differ greatly based on the type of species that you choose and how mature it is.
-Bare-root trees are the cheapest, and mature trees are more expensive, costing hundreds and maybe even thousands of pounds.
+The price of the tree itself can vary widely depending on the species you choose and how mature it is.
+Bare-root trees are the cheapest, while mature trees can cost hundreds or even thousands of pounds.

 Types of Tree Root Systems